 How Central Bank of St. Louis's Savings Rates Compare

 Central Bank of St. Louis is a brick-and-mortar bank, with 16 total bank locations in Illinois and Missouri.
-It also offers access to mobile and web apps for a straightforward mobile-banking experience.
-Central Bank of St. Louis's online and mobile banking services receive moderate marks from customers.
-With 850 ratings on both iOS and Android platforms, the Central Bank of St. Louis mobile app is scored at 3.9 out of 5 (compared to the national average of 3.8).
-Central Bank of St. Louis's mobile app lets you control your bank accounts by looking at account balances, sending and receiving money as well as reaching support representatives.
-Central Bank of St. Louis gets an outstanding consumer satisfaction rating due to relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+It also offers access to mobile and web apps for easy access and banking on the go.
+Central Bank of St. Louis's online and mobile banking platforms get moderate marks from customers.
+Out of 850 customer reviews on both Apple and Android platforms, the Central Bank of St. Louis mobile app rates a 3.9 out of 5 (compared to the national average of 3.8).
+Central Bank of St. Louis's mobile app allows you to manage your accounts by monitoring monthly statements, sending and receiving funds and accessing support representatives.
+Central Bank of St. Louis gets a superb consumer satisfaction rating due to relatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Central Bank of St. Louis is currently a large bank owning $2 billion in assets and deposits totaling $1 billion.
-Central Bank of St. Louis's Texas Ratio is 5.65%, signifying that the bank is in fine financial well-being and unlikely to fail.
+Central Bank of St. Louis ranks as a large bank and owns $2 billion in assets as well as deposits totaling $1 billion.
+Central Bank of St. Louis has a strong Texas Ratio of 5.65%, suggesting a tiny chance of failure.
 Additionally, Central Bank of St. Louis is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis